Prostatitis

 Prostatitis Not Linked to Infection

-Treatment may help to ease symptoms.
+Treatment may help ease symptoms.
 Options include:

 • Medicine to ease swelling